tasugi/1cc/README.md

-# CCompiler
+# 1cc
-The goal of this project is to create a compiler of C.
+This is my first C compiler.

 Textbook is [here](https://www.sigbus.info/compilerbook/).